remix-run/remix/docs/tutorials/blog.md

 };
 ```

-Now, let's actually get the post contents from the database by it's slug.
+Now, let's actually get the post contents from the database by its slug.

 💿 Add a `getPost` function to our post module